maqnius/tilemirror/README.md

 $ just create_build_env
 # build the application in the docker container
 $ just build
-# rsync the build assets to the tilemirror home folder and restarts the service
+# rsync the build assets to the tilemirror home folder and restarts the service (will fail at this point since there is no service)
 $ just deploy <ssh-user> <ssh-host>
 ```